Originally published on March 23, 2025. Updated on May 20, 2025.

 Covering these procedures would help prevent these secondary health issues, reducing the need for more invasive and expensive treatments later.
 Insurance companies should recognize that these procedures go beyond aesthetics—they are often restorative.

-Psychological Health and Self-Esteem
+Mental Health and Self-Esteem Matter

-Dental imperfections can profoundly impact a person’s mental health and self-esteem.
 Studies consistently link poor oral health and the appearance of teeth to reduced confidence, social anxiety, and even depression.

 For patients with visible dental issues, resin composite bonding or veneers can transform their lives by providing a smile they feel comfortable showing.

 Treating mental health is a recognized medical necessity, so why are treatments that directly improve self-esteem and reduce anxiety excluded from coverage?
-Dental insurance should adapt to a more holistic view of health that includes mental well-being.

 A chipped tooth left unrepaired can worsen and eventually require a crown or extraction.
 Uneven teeth can lead to plaque buildup in hard-to-reach areas, increasing the risk of cavities and gum disease.

-Equity in Access
+Bridging the Gap in Access

 Case Studies: Coverage in Other Fields

-In other areas of healthcare, insurance often covers treatments with cosmetic benefits if they have a functional purpose.
 For instance, reconstructive surgery after an injury is typically covered because it restores function, even though it also improves appearance.
-Similarly, dental procedures like braces are often covered because they improve alignment and functionality, even if they also enhance aesthetics.

 If insurance can recognize the dual benefits of procedures in these cases, it should apply the same logic to bonding and veneers.